Maghrebi Jews: Morocco

 Morocco, the North African nation with the largest Jewish population both at the start of the 20th Century and today, had a Jewish population of ~275,000 at its peak around the time of the establishment of Israel.
 A significant number of Moroccan Jews are descendants of the Berber-speaking Jews who once lived in the Atlas Mountains.
-Today, the Jewish population in Morocco is estimated to be just over 2,000.
+Today, the Jewish population in Morocco is estimated to be just about 2,000.
 Since the expulsion from Spain after 1492, Moroccan Jews shared many customs of everyday life and a common spoken language (Berber or Moroccan Arabic) with their Muslim neighbours, which led to a rich mutual cultural heritage of music, poetry, food and crafts.

 After the establishment of Israel, a mass exodus of the Jewish population began and the vast majority of Moroccan Jews emigrated to Israel, as very few Moroccan Jews had left before to Mandatory Palestine.
 Israel launched a series of operations to bring Jews, who were facing persecution, to Israel from various Middle Eastern and North African countries.
 A famous operation that brought nearly 100,000 Moroccan Jews to Israel from 1961 to 1964 was Operation Yachin.

 Today, Jews of Moroccan descent in Israel tend to identify with their background and remain in touch with their traditional culture.
 A part of Moroccan Jewish culture revolves around Sephardic music and food.
 Shakshouka, a traditional Maghrebi dish, has become popular in Israel through the influence of Moroccan Jews.